jdbrew/M-L-Personas/persona_diversity_analysis.md

-# Persona diversity analysis: YAML v0.2.3 review
+# Persona diversity analysis: YAML v0.2.4 review

 ## Executive summary

-This document provides a systematic review of the persona set (ml_framework_personas-v0_2_3.yaml) against three criteria:
+This document provides a systematic review of the persona set (ml_framework_personas-v0_2_4.yaml) against three criteria:

+**Note**: The YAML file internal version number still shows "0.2.3" but filename is v0_2_4.yaml.
+This review reflects the actual content of the v0_2_4 file.

 1. Alignment with Personas Draft 2.2.docx role specifications
 2. Appropriateness of learning needs to roles